SAP/ui5-uiveri5/docs/config/reporters.md

 # Reporters
-We support several testsuite execution report types: JUnit, JSON, HTML, HTML with screenshots and console.
+We support several testsuite execution report types: JUnit, JSON, HTML, and HTML with screenshots and console.
 You can select which reporter to use in the `reporters` config file property.

 If you don't need to configure the reporters, you can simply set them as an array of strings, specifying the path to the reporter within the UIVeri5 folder.
 You can pass along options to the reporter instance when the `reporters` option is a plain object or an array of plain objects.
 For example, to set the `myProp` property of the reporter `myReporter` to `myValue` use:
 ```javascript
 reporters: [{name: 'myReporter', myProp: 'myValue'}]